tassiluca/direct-style-experiments/docs/content/_index.md

 > - ergonomics of the two styles (which one results more thoughtful and/or verbose);
 > - which of the two approaches has a real advantage in adoption;
 > - pros and cons of the two styles;
-> - how and when to use one approach rather than the other;
-> - any limitations and difficulties encountered in using them;
+> - any limitations and difficulties encountered in using them.

 ## Overview